jsmcfadyen/wordle-squirtle/README.md

 # Squirtle - the Wordle Scorekeeper
-Stores scores for core Discord Wordle supporters.
+Tour-de-force of storing scores for core Discord Wordle supporters.

 Tracks scores for each by username in a specific Discord channel:
 - wordle scores